ALTIBASE/Documents/Manuals/Altibase_7.1/eng/DB Link User's Manual.md

 #### altibase.properties

 The following properties are related to database links.
-For further information on properties, please refer to *General Reference.*
+For more detailed information on properties, please refer to *General Reference.*

 -   AUTO_REMOTE_EXEC